Scratch-Client-4/contributing/README.md

 ## :art: Best practices and general rules

 - **Development environement** : You shouldn't edit things directly on GitHub.
 In order to make changes, please set up a local developement environement.
 This varies per project, but most of the time, you'll need to install [git](https://git-scm.com) and [Node.js](https://nodejs.org).
 Project-specific instructions can be found in their README files.
 If you aren't comfortable with using the command line, we recommend you use [GitHub Desktop](https://desktop.github.com).
-You _may_ do edits directly on GitHub for really minor changes, that don't need testing, like a typo.
+You _may_ do edits directly on GitHub for really minor changes, that don't need testing, like fixing a typo.
 - **Commit messages** : Please make commit messages that accurately represent the work done.
-If you've made multiple changes, sum them up in the first line, and lisdt them in the extended description.
-Also, this isn't obligated, but always appreciated, that you use [Gitmojis](https://gitmoji.carloscuesta.me) in your commit messages.
+If you've made multiple changes, sum them up in the first line, and list them in the extended description.
+Also, it isn't obligated, but always appreciated, that you use [Gitmojis](https://gitmoji.carloscuesta.me) in your commit messages.
 - **master branch** : The `master` branch in repositories should be the latest working development code.
-We are progressively adding protection for the branch on repositories, but whether it works and is enabled or not, please don't do things on it unless you're an admin, please make a new branch and make a pull request when you're ready to submit changes.
+We are progressively adding protection for the branch on repositories, but whether it's enabled and works or not, please don't do things on it unless you're an admin, please make a new branch, make your changes there, and make a pull request when you're ready to submit changes.
 - **Language** : Please stay polite and civil.
 This is a community-driven project, and everyone should feel welcome and comfortable being part of that community.

 ## :speech_balloon: Keeping the discussion organized

-You have an idea, question, report, request, or just wanna chat.
+You have an idea, question, bug report, request, or just wanna chat.
 Where should you write it?

 - **Feature/improvement requests and bug reports** for a specific project should go to the appropriate repository's Issues tab.
 - **General questions and long-term ideas** should go to the appropriate team's discussions.